xabbu42/Master/arbeit.md

 used syntax and equivalence or remove]

-The rules of S4 respect the polarities of the subformulas, so that all corresponding occurrances of subformulas have the same polarity throughout the proof.
-We therefore assign positive polarity to families of positive occurrances and negativ polarity to families of negative occurrances.
-Moreover, positive families in a S4 proof which have occurances introduced by a $(⊃ □)$ rule are called prinicipal positive families or simply principal families.
+The rules of S4 respect the polarities of the subformulas, so that all corresponding occurrences of subformulas have the same polarity throughout the proof.
+We therefore assign positive polarity to families of positive occurrences and negative polarity to families of negative occurrences.
+Moreover, positive families in a S4 proof which have occurrences introduced by a $(⊃ □)$ rule are called principal positive families or simply principal families.
 The remaining positive families are called non-principal positive families. [^essential]